-The Penguin Random House Speakers Bureau would like to congratulate some of our incredible authors who have been both longlisted and named as finalists for the prestigious National Book Award.
+The Penguin Random House Speakers Bureau would like to congratulate some of our incredible authors who were both longlisted and named as finalists for the prestigious National Book Award.
 We are thrilled to send our congratulations to these speakers whose work in fiction, nonfiction, and literature for young readers puts them in the forefront of their fields.

 Finalists for the 2018 National Book Award